iaco-me/iaco-me/_pages/mini/speakeat.md

                     <br><br>
                     🌍 This project is inspired by the Rotaract and Rotary International cause of promoting peace to foster mutual understanding.
                     <br><br>
-                    😋 It's a conversation over a small meal, similar to Free IC but through videocall and with a snack.
+                    😋 It's a conversation over a small meal, similar to "Free IC" but through videocall and with a plant-based snack.
                     <br><br>
-                    🏳️ We start the roundtable conversation with a main topic, which will be informed in the event on facebook (link above).
+                    🏳️ We start the roundtable with a main topic, and the participants will decide how we will move the conversation forward.
                     <br><br>
                     —
                     <br><br>